TheAisBack/Project4/README.md

+1. Minimized photos to get a better experience.
+2. Put the CSS files in the index.html to increase the experience as well.
+3. Added the JS to file, to increase experience.

 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).